heavyengineer/spec-workflow-mcp/containers/README.md

 ## Configuration

 This mounts your project's `.spec-workflow` directory into the container at the same path as your host system.
-You must change `/home/username/project` to your actual project directory path in **both** the volume mount and the command argument.
+You must change `/home/username/project` to your actual project directory path in the volume mount so that the docker container has the same internal path.

 For example, if my username is `steev` and I'm working on the greatest tabletop gaming news site in the world, my configuration would be: